 If you live in an area where tornadoes are prevalent, there’s not much that can protect your house but you can take precautions to protect yourself.

 “If a tornado wants to take your house away, there’s not much you can do,” Mr. Johnson points out.
 “But you want to make sure that you have a storm shelter room or place you can shelter – and ICC 500 is a good standard that tells you what’s required.
 You may be able to get insurance rebates if you build per ICC 500 codes, which means you have to get things labeled and coded by a third party.”

 Provided by FEMA, the Highlights of ICC 500 document covers the standards for the design and construction of storm shelters, such as design and testing methods.

 Preparing for Hurricanes

 Hurricanes combine the dangers of high winds, torrential rainfall, and just about everything else that can be expected to threaten a home during a storm.

 “If you’re in a hurricane-prone area, there are all kinds of things that you can do, [but a lot of it] is just following the normal building codes and making sure that you have impact-resistant materials.
 This includes making sure windows have strong shutters and that all the additional anchoring has been done to secure your roof trusses to the structure, so they don’t get blown off.
 This would likely take a professional inspector.”

 While we’re experts in building envelope inspections and standards, what’s most important in the event of a weather-related disaster is you and your family’s safety.
 We recommend FEMA’s Basic Preparedness Guide, which provides templates and guides for building plans during a disaster, as a starting point in property safety for storms.

-If you think your home’s building envelope is in need of inspection or consultation to prepare for inclement weather, the GCI team is standing by – happy to help you stay safe and dry during the storm season.
+If you think your home’s building envelope is in need of inspection or consultation to prepare for weather disasters, the GCI team is standing by – happy to help you stay safe and dry during the storm season.